 That way, I can keep the gems.
 I cut and paste them into my frags file in case I want to use them later.
-This method requires that I save more junk than I like since it is hard to discern in advance what’s important.
+This method requires that I save more junk than I like since it’s hard to discern in advance what’s important.
 However, this method has been valuable to me.
-I primarily write nonfiction and sometimes cut entire sections that I use in a different context in a different book.
+I primarily write nonfiction and sometimes cut entire sections that I use in a different context in a different book or blog post.

 Rather than do that, keep it in a fragment file.
 Create one each for characters, scenes, settings and dialogue.
-You’ll save time and boost your creativity by resurrecting and reworking your previous work.
+You’ll save time and boost your creativity by resurrecting and revising your previous work.